External RSS Feeds

 - Go through Structure -> Block Layout -> Custom Block Library - > Add Custom Block.

 - Select the block, "Feed Display".

 - Give your feed display a block description.

 - Feed Info: select the feed to display (the list will show all feeds added), select an amount of items to display, and optionally add a More link if you want people to get to the news site or the full external feed.

 - Introduction: optionally add information above your feed

 Place Feed on a Basic Page

-Once an RSS feed has been added, a new Feed Display block can be created and placed on a Basic Page through Panelizer.
+Once an RSS feed has been added, a new Feed Display block can be created and placed on a Basic Page through Layout.

-- Decide whether or not to display the title and choose which region to place the feed
+- Decide whether or not to display the title and click Add/Save.

 For example, this site, websites.ucr.edu, uses a blog.
 The blog feed's path is websites.ucr.edu/blog/feed.